ricklancee/new-tab-myanimelist/README.md

 #### Features
 - Display your anime list from myanimelist.net in a chrome new tab
+- Show currently airing shows from this season
-- Ability to change watched episodes and complete shows
+- Change watched episodes and complete shows when finished watching
   - Sets the finished date when you complete a show
   - Sets the start date when you start watching a show

 #### Planned Features
+- add
-- Add settings for customization (backgrounds, colors Etc)
+- Add settings for customization
+  - backgrounds
+  - colors
+  - link direction
-- Table view.
+  - etc

 ### Manually install the extension (unpacked)